A disabled veteran-turned-witch-poet burying her ghosts in public so other people feel less alone while killing theirs.

 🖤 I’m Loui.

-Joy is my legal name now.
 Sarah was my first name—I laid her to rest.
 I look back at her with love, because she carried me across.
-She held the weight of fibromyalgia, cluster headaches, daily migraines, hives, IBS, PTSD, and more.
+She held the weight of fibromyalgia, cluster headaches, hives, IBS, PTSD, body dysmorphia, and more.
 She lived inside a body that never stopped screaming.
-She was the “good girl” who secretly wanted to die.
+She was the “good girl” who openly wanted to die.
 She dreaded mornings.
 She didn’t want to wake up.

 But I killed her.
 And in killing her, I lived.